sorentwo/soren-website/_posts/2014-12-08-self-healing-deployment.md

 ```

 There are a couple of important changes and additions to the configuration that
-I'll point out as they are crucial for service maintainability.
+I'll point out, as they are crucial for service maintainability.

 ```sh
 setuid deploy